oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 Another option is keeping tokens in-memory, without using any persistent storage.
 Doing so limits the exposure of the tokens to the current execution context only, but has the downside of not being able to persist tokens between page loads.

-The security of in-memory token storage can be further enhanced by using a closure variable to effectively shield the token from direct access.
+In a JavaScript execution environment, the security of in-memory token storage can be further enhanced by using a closure variable to effectively shield the token from direct access.
 By using closures, the token is only accessible to the pre-defined functions inside the closure, such as a function to make a request to the resource server.

 While closures work well in simple, isolated environments, they are tricky to secure in a complex environment like the browser's execution environment.
 For example, a closure relies on a variety of outside functions to execute its operations, such as *toString* functions or networking APIs.
 Using prototype poisoning, an attacker can substitute these functions with malicious versions, causing the closure's future operations to use these malicious versions.
 Inside the malicious function, the attacker can gain access to the function arguments, which may expose the tokens from within the closure to the attacker.